resbazaz/organization/GOVERNANCE.md

 #### Voting membership

 ResBaz strives to make decisions through community involvement with slack messages.
-By default, changes are approved when no one voices concerns within a period of time, following lazy consensus.
+By default, changes are approved when no one voices concerns within a period of time, following [lazy consensus](https://community.apache.org/committers/lazyConsensus.html).

-Anyone who has at least [TODO:Number] contributions in the last 12 months is eligible to vote in the executive committee elections.
-Contributions are defined on GitHub as opening PRs, reviewing and commenting on PRs, and opening and commenting on issues.
-Other contributions may also look like helping people on community forums, participating in committees, and other efforts that help advance the ResBaz mission.

 ### Leadership